Parthyapps/OOPS_Concepts_Kotlin/README.md

 # Polymorphism means "many forms."
 It allows you to perform a single action in different ways depending on the object type.
 There are two main types of polymorphism:
 - Compile-time Polymorphism (Method Overloading): Multiple methods with the same name but different parameters.
+- Using Retrofit Interface for Multiple APIs - Instead of creating different APIService functions manually, we use Retrofit interface Service class (a form of polymorphism).
 ```kotlin
    class Calculator {
     fun add(a: Int, b: Int): Int {